State Veterans Benefits

 - For vehicle benefits: Visit your state DMV with your VA disability letter.

 This table is for educational purposes only.
-Benefits change frequently — verify with your state's Department of Veterans Affairs.
-Last updated April 2025.
+Benefits, dollar amounts, and income limits change frequently.
+Click through to your state's DVA for current specifics.
+Sources: VA News "Unlocking Veteran Tax Exemptions Across States" (April 2025), individual state DVA publications.
+Last compiled April 2026.
 For help with federal claims, find a VSO representative.